wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 ---

-## Treasures

-In a dungeon, you can find Valuables, Treasures, and Great Treasures.
-Each take 1 inventory slot.
-Valuables can be traded to buy things 1:1.
-Treasures can be traded to buy expensive things.
-Great Treasures are unique and worth 4 treasures.
-None of these have any utility besides trade and leveling up.

----

 ## Traveling

 Inside a dungeon, any worthwhile action takes 10 minutes.
 Roll for encounters every 30 minutes.
 Ask the players to choose odd or even, if they lose, one torch or lantern is depleted.